-Theorem 2 is a strong integration of continuity postulates.
-We next provide a result that first completely deconstruct the postulates by dropping all assumptions on preferences, and then a partial integration of the postulates by adding completeness and transitivity assumptions.
-It shows that some of the relationships in Theorem 2 can be recovered.
+Theorem 3 is a strong integration of continuity postulates.
+We next provide a result that first completely deconstruct the postulate by dropping all assumptions on preferences, and then a partial integration of the postulates by adding completeness and transitivity assumptions.
+It shows that some of the relationships in Theorem 3 can be recovered.

-Proposition 3.
-For any relation on a convex subset of a Euclidean space, only the following relationships hold among the seven continuity postulates.
+Proposition 2.
+For any relation on a convex subset of a Euclidean space, only the following relationships hold among the following continuity postulates.

-- (a) Graph continuity \Rightarrow continuity \Rightarrow linear continuity \Leftrightarrow mixture-continuity & Archimedean \Rightarrow strict-Archimedean \Rightarrow Archimedean. - (b) Wold-continuity \Rightarrow weak Wold-continuity.
+- (a) Graph continuity \Rightarrow continuity \Rightarrow linear continuity \Leftrightarrow mixture-continuity & Archimedean \Rightarrow strict-Archimedean \Rightarrow Archimedean. - (b) $Wold\text{-}continuity \Rightarrow weak \ Wold\text{-}continuity.$